 Mark Banks and Butlin's Memorabilia send our highest respect and love to Mr and Mrs Palmer.

-On a train going towards Somerset are a lot of people excited to arrive at a brand new Butlin's opening in Minehead.
-Madeleine was one of these people as they arrived at the reception to receive the details of their department.
-As the new members of staff received their details, Madeleine was told that her name was too big for the name badge.
-To solve this problem, they decided that it was easier to call her Lena.
+On a train heading into Somerset, I bet you're excited to arrive at the brand new Butlin's in Minehead!
+Madeleine was one of these people, and when she arrived at the reception desk to be given details of her department, she was told that her name was too big for the badge.
+But don't worry, they came up with a solution and decided to call her Lena instead.
+How friendly is that?

 Babs is in a bar in Clacton with some campers.